ilmtech/ilm360view/README.md

 ## ILM 360 View
-Click here to see the [DEMO](https://ilmtech.github.io/ilm360view/)
+Click here to see the [DEMO](https://ilmtech.github.io/ilm360view/) and

 A free 360 product view with hotpot help developer to their personal use.
 Features Include